kens-visuals/testimonials-grid-section/README.md

-# Frontend Mentor - PROJECT NAME solution
+# Frontend Mentor - Testimonials Grid Section solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Testimonials Grid Section Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).

 ## Table of contents